Haaremy/minecraft_plugins/README.md

 ## hmyPaper

+- Antibuild
+    -> Name of World in Settings activates AntiBuild -> Name of Worlds in Settings define Rules (allowed Blocks to place/brake, disable damage types)
 - Chat Prefixes defined in LuckPerms
 - Custom Tablist
 - Spawnpoint and /spawn
-    -> Name of World in SpawnWorldNames.yml allows "/spawn"
+    -> Name of World in Settings allows "/spawn"

 | :Command: | :Description: | :Permission: |